 To make the app development process simpler, these two things should be considered:

 But the picture is turning rosy now.
 Organizations are defining their API taxonomy in a way that can be easily understood by both business and technical users.
-Categorizing these APIs into those that directly serve the business and those that are technical enablers is the key to realise the business value of APIs.
+Categorizing these APIs into those that directly serve the business and those that are technical enablers is the key to realizing the business value of APIs.
 A sound taxonomy can increase value realization by 25 to 50 percent.

 Overcoming technical hurdles of APIs: Modern REST APIs, though simplified, are still quite technical in nature.
-There is still technology involved in understanding path versus query parameters, headers, auth headers, API key etc. A smart low-code platform abstracts these complexities and provides you with a nice UI based connector to work on.
+There is still technology involved in understanding path versus query parameters, headers, auth headers, API key, etc. A smart low-code platform abstracts these complexities and provides you with a nice UI-based connector to work on.

-Auto generation of APIs Some of the most common APIs that can be auto generated can include the services from DB, external services, custom coded business logic, security services etc. More advanced platforms can also APIfy the SQL queries and DB stored procedures allowing total control for the users.
+Auto-generation of APIs - Some of the most common APIs that can be auto-generated can include the services from DB, external services, custom coded business logic, security services, etc. More advanced platforms can also APIfy the SQL queries and DB stored procedures allowing total control for the users.

-With the proliferation of smart devices we are heading towards a digital world where everything is connected through APIs.
+With the proliferation of smart devices, we are heading towards a digital world where everything is connected through APIs.
 APIs have moved out of the technology bucket and have dived into the bigger picture of business strategy for enterprises.
 By choosing the right platform, organizations can unlock the true potential of APIs and accelerate their pathway to digital transformation.